 The constraints that apply to the meta meta model are defined through OCL expressions in order to foster the creation of a tool for editing meta models (see chapter 6).
-Figure 10 shows the MEMO meta meta model.
+Figure 11 shows the MEMO meta meta model.
 An instance of MetaModel is composed of any elements that are instantiated from concrete subtypes of MetaConcept.
 It defines the namespace for all named entities.
 Note that it is not exactly a language concept.
-It can be instantiated into a particolar meta model, which could be instantiated into its models.
-However, specific features of models, such as the times they were created or modified, are not accounted for - e.g. through associating MetaModel with MetaAttribute.
-Instead, this is regarded as a feature that is relevant for the development of corresponding tools (see chapter 7).
-The concept of role is rather overloaded within conceptual modelling (for a comprehensive analysis of the role concept in conceptual modelling see [SteiOO], especially p.
+It can be instantiated into a particular meta model, which could be instantiated into its models.
+However, specific features of models, such as the times they were created or modified, are not accounted for - e.g.

+that is relevant for the development of corresponding tools (see chapter 7).
+The concept of role is rather overloaded within conceptual modelling (for a comprehensive analysis of the role concept in conceptual modelling see [Stei00], especially p.
 61 ff.).
 In the meta meta model it is accounted for only for one pragmatic reason: Sometimes, it is not possible to unambiguously identify a particular end of an association, which may be required to specify a constraint.
 In this case, it is possible to assign a role to an entity type that forms the end of an association.
 A role can support the identification of an association end only, if its name is unique within the associations that end at the corresponding instance of MetaEntity (Constraint 10).
 The meta meta model itself includes two roles that are assigned to MetaEntity.

-Figure 10: The MEMO meta meta model
+Figure 11: The MEMO meta meta model